bastoo0/osu-catch-Difficulty-Visualizer/README.md

 Shout out to Ttobas for these hours of debugging at 2AM :smiley:

 # For developers
 You can obviously contribute to the source code.
-You will need to have at least .NET Core 5.0 installed and Visual Studio 2019 (not an earlier version) to open the solution.
+You will need to have at least .NET Core 5.0 installed and Visual Studio 2019 (or an earlier version) to open the solution.

-Later, I'm going to implement a way to have both the current SR calculation and an experimental calculation (for PP changes) displayed at the same time.
-This will only be available via this source code though.

 # Download
 Coming soon...